victor-shepardson/blog/posts/hello/index.md

 For 2017 I resolve to **document more**.
 I'll be reflecting on old projects here and posting about current ones.

-Rather than a chronological feed of posts, I plan to have one per project which I'll update as the project progresses.
+Rather than a chronological feed of posts, I plan to have one per project which I'll update as each one progresses.
+Stay tuned.

 <!-- TEASER_END -->